 Spirituality and Power

-It can be difficult for resistance to find a foothold at a time in which rebellion has become a way to sell cars and clothing; it is for this reason, some say, that spirituality is so important, for it inspires imagination of radically changed ways of being.
+It can be difficult for resistance to find a foothold at a time in which rebellion has become a way to sell cars and clothing.
+It is for this reason, some say, that spirituality is so important, for it inspires imagination of radically changed ways of being.
 This course begins with readings from Michel Foucault that characterize the dominant modern forms of power and describe their relation to a spirituality of self-care.
-Against this background, we compare the diverse ways in which thinkers from Martin Luther King to Latin American liberation theologians articulate a spirituality of resistance, and we analyze the relationship between spirituality and commodification in Occupy Wall Street and the Tea Party movement.
-In conversation with philosophers, theologians, and political theorists, students will be invited to reflect upon the difference religion makes in each case, paying particular attention to the relation between the explicit aims of each work and its unstated rhetorical effects.
+Against this background, we compare the diverse ways in which thinkers from Martin Luther King to Latin American liberation movements articulate a spirituality of resistance, and we analyze the relationship between spirituality and commodification in contemporary political movements.